Job DescriptionRoofing Mechanic

 Individuals looking at a career as a Roofing Mechanic may choose to focus on either steep slope applications or low slope applications.
 It is important to remember that there are many projects where skills in both types of applications are needed in order to complete a project successfully.

-Roofing Mechanics are a vital part of the roofing industry.
+A Roofing Mechanic is a vital part of the roofing industry.
 The proper installation and maintenance of roofing systems is dependent on the abilities of skilled roofing mechanics.
 Skilled roofing mechanics are important members of both residential and commercial roofing crews.

 There is a common skill set required on both commercial and residential projects.
 The greatest difference between residential and commercial roofing projects is the steep-sloped applications versus the low-sloped applications.